chocolatey/choco-wiki/How-To-Apply-Branding-To-Chocolatey-GUI.md

 The numbers in the file names are a suggestion as to the width and height of each image.
-While the images don't have to _exactly_ match these dimensions, it is recommended that there are as close as possible to these dimensions.
+While the images don't have to _exactly_ match these dimensions, it is recommended that they are as close as possible to these dimensions.

 ## Location of branding files